MichaelAHood/readmissions-risk-scorer/data-science-on-TAP.md

 # 1. Loading the data into the Data Catalog

-* First, log in to the console for your TAP VPC.
+First, log in to the console for your TAP VPC.
 It should look something like this:

 ![Data Catalog](images/data-catalog.png)

-* To load your data, select the "Submit Transfer" tab.
+To load your data, select the "Submit Transfer" tab.
 You upload data files directly from your local machine or you can pass a link.
-You can also `ssh` or `sftp` into `cdh-launcher` and from there you can directly interact with the nodes of the Hadoop cluster via the hdfs command (e.g. PUT files directly into HDFS).
+You can also `ssh` or `sftp` into `cdh-launcher` and from there you can directly interact with the nodes of the Hadoop cluster via the `hdfs` command (e.g. `put` files directly into HDFS).
 For our purposes, uploading data to the Data Catalog with the browser based console is probably the quickest and easiest way.

 For this exercise, I am using the MIMIC-III dataset, which can be accessed at: https://mimic.physionet.org/

-In this case, the data we are using are called `ADMISSIONS.csv`, `PATIENTS.csv`, and `DRGCODES.csv`.
-If you are using your own organization's data, I have provided a brief description of the above files and why we want to use them.
+In this case, the data we are using are called `ADMISSIONS.csv`, `PATIENTS.csv`, and `DRGCODES.csv`.<sup>Note 1</sup> If you are using your own organization's data, I have provided a brief description of the above files and why we want to use them.
 You can find the analogous tables in your own organization.

 a. `ADMISSIONS.csv` - contains the unique patient id (`SUBJECT_ID`), unique admission id (`HADM_ID`), the type of admissions (e.g. `EMERGENCY`, `ELECTIVE`, `NEWBORN` etc.), time of patient admission (`ADMITTIME`), time of patient discharge (`DISCHTIME`) and some socioeconomic and demographic features like `ETHNICITY`, `LANGUAGE`, `INSURANCE`, and
 `ADMIT_TYPE`, etc.